Tax Negotiation Services

 Professional Tax Negotiation Services

-Negotiations with the IRS isn’t limited to payment agreements or decreasing debt.
+Our negotiations with the IRS certainly aren't limited to payment agreements or decreasing debt.
 Other negotiation occasions include:

-At Tax Champions, we’ve been negotiating terms and agreements with the IRS for over 35 years.
-Our clients never need to speak to the IRS, as our professional staff will handle all direct communications while keeping you abreast of our progress.
-We specialize in getting our clients back into compliance with the IRS while immediately halting their continued collection efforts.
+At Tax Champions, we’ve been negotiating terms for agreements with the IRS for over 35 years.
+Our clients never need to speak to the IRS.
+Our professional staff will handle all direct communications while keeping you abreast of our progress.
+As a result, you can just sit back and relax while we take care of everything.
+We specialize in getting our clients back into compliance with the IRS, while immediately halting their continued collection efforts.

-Give us a call today for your free consultation or send us your contact information in the blue box on the right side of this page and one of our qualified professionals will reach out to you.
+Give us a call today for your free consultation.
+You can also send us your contact information in the blue box on the right side of this page; one of our qualified professionals will reach out to you.

 With no obligation to hire our firm, our free consultation will outline your best options and what needs to be done next in your best interest.

-Our A+ rating at the Better Business Bureau, with no complaints, is a testament to our consistent client satisfaction.
+Our A+ rating at the Better Business Bureau, with no complaints, is certainly a testament to our consistent client satisfaction.
+We'll provide you with the same level of trusted tax relief services.

 If you determine that our firm is a good fit for your needs, we’ll get started immediately to protect you from further collection efforts and begin the resolution of your matter.